BiaPyX/BiaPy-doc/source/workflows/self_supervision.rst

     .. tabs::
       .. tab:: GUI

-        In the current BiaPy GUI, this option is defined through the *Wizard* questions.
-Alternatively, you can edit the ``DATA.TRAIN.PATH`` in your YAML file before clicking *Run Workflow* and loading that YAML file.
+        In the current BiaPy GUI, configure this by editing ``DATA.TRAIN.PATH`` in your YAML file, then click *Run Workflow* and load that YAML file.

       .. tab:: Google Colab / Notebooks